 - Am highly motivated to do the right thing

 For example, Medjool date stuffed with nuts makes for a very satisfying dessert.
-We were served this at a party recently and it vanished off the plate in just minutes.
+We were served this at a party recently, and it vanished off the plate in just minutes.
 Nobody thought it was stupid or blah!
 The hostess here definitely came across as someone who embraces her simplicity.
-We have another couple in our friends circle.
+We have another couple in our friend circle.
 And in their house, breakfast for the warmer half of the year is always fruit.
 Just plain fruit – a bowl of berries or sliced melons or a banana or some fruit.

-When you are highly driven to do the right thing, even a slight support from people in your lives can do wonders.
+When you are highly driven to do the right thing, even slight support from people in your lives can do wonders.
 And it is even better when we can articulate how we’d like to be supported and delegate.
 For example, you can ask them to encourage (or discourage) at the right times.
 Last evening, I wanted to munch on something very badly.
 My husband was his usual generous self to get up and bring some goodies on a plate.
-Then I went ‘oh, my mouth is all too sweet and now I want some savories’.
+Then I went ‘oh, my mouth is all too sweet, and now I want some savories.’

-Over time, I’ve come to a point where I need only a slight help and not a whole lot.
-So, if we’ve company then my husband says a blank-faced” huh??” and pretends not to have understood me.
+Over time, I’ve come to a point where I need only a slight help and not a lot.
+If we’ve company, then my husband says a blank-faced” huh??” and pretends not to have understood me.
 It’s enough to redirect me to whatever activity on hand.
-If we’re by ourselves he may suggest that I fetch it for myself.
+If we’re by ourselves, he may suggest that I fetch it for myself.

 So, why am I sharing all this with you?

-Here’s why – I’d like you to deeply understand one thing – we don’t get healthy by reading a book or getting a masters degree in health sciences.
-All this add to your knowledge base.
+Here’s why – I’d like you to understand one thing deeply – we don’t get healthy by reading a book or getting a master’s degree in health sciences.
+All this adds to your knowledge base.
 It’s like saying, I’ve got bags of food loaded in my pantry.
-This does NOT mean your hunger is satiated.
+But it does NOT mean your hunger is satiated.
 Right?
-You gotta put in some effort to translate that knowledge to real action steps which comes down to what we do in tiny increments day after day.
+You have to put in some effort to translate that knowledge to real action steps, which comes down to what we do in tiny increments day after day.

 Did you find this useful?
-Share about one behavior that you’ve happily retained or modified and what was your tool to achieve that?
+Share about one behavior that you’ve happily retained or modified, and what was your tool to achieve that?